 If you’re suffering from headaches, you’re not alone.
 Research shows that 9 out of 10 people suffer from headaches at some point and many struggle to find a remedy that gives them relief.
 An occasional headache may not be extremely debilitating, but when headaches become more frequent and more severe they can really disrupt the your life.
-The good news is that research shows spinal manipulation (a chiropractic adjustment) and exercises for the neck and shoulder can improve the symptoms of various types of headaches.
-In fact, besides back and neck pain, headaches are one of the most common reasons patients present to the office.

-Tension type headaches (TTH): Also known as muscle contraction headache or stress headache these are the most common type of headache and are typically described as a “vise grip” or “band-like.”
+Tension type headaches (TTH): Also known as a muscle contraction headache or a stress headache these are the most common type of headache and are typically described as a “vise grip” or “band-like.”
 Other qualities include having a tightness quality, not being aggravated by routine daily activities, and being on both sides of the head.

 Migraine headache: Migraines are one-sided headaches and cause a throbbing sensation.
 Sometimes patients can feel these coming on because of visual cues such as spots and extreme sensitivity to light.
 These headaches may cause someone to avoid light and sound, and sometimes can cause nausea and vomiting.

 While this is not a complete list, it covers the most common headaches that respond well to chiropractic treatments.
 Sometimes, our chiropractors may feel that you should follow-up with a neurologist or other medical doctor for co-management of the headache and will refer you to the proper provider for another opinion.